A

 usage rule

-If multiple scopes exist for an element, determines which values (reference value or adjustments) are used first when calculating prices.
+If multiple scopes exist for an adjustment group, this determines which values (costs, prices, or adjustments) to use first.

 Z